AD

 3) Feline Leukemia Virus

-Feline leukemia virus is a common kitten diarrhea cause.
+Feline leukemia virus (FeLV) is a common kitten diarrhea cause.
 The virus can be found in the blood, lymph nodes and other organs of infected cats.
 It can be transmitted through blood and saliva, and can also be carried by infected mothers to their babies during pregnancy or while nursing.

 The appearance of symptoms depends on how long the cat has been infected with FeLV, so some kittens may show no signs for months after exposure, while others may develop symptoms within a few weeks.
 Feline leukemia virus can lead to chronic diarrhea that may or may not resolve on its own.